|Genres:||Strategy / Business Simulator|

 |Release Date:||October 21, 2001|

-Most economic or world-builder strategy games have a tendency to go overboard with charts and graphs, sometimes giving you more complexity than you need.
+Most economic or world-building strategy games have a tendency to go overboard with charts and graphs, sometimes giving you more complexity than you need.
 Trade Empires, which puts you in charge of a merchant empire in various historical periods, does a fantastic job of stripping away much of this complexity, and in the early stages of the game lends to a rewarding experience.
 It’s only after completing more of the advanced scenarios that the game’s flaws emerge, when some charts and graphs could come in mighty handy..

 The 18 increasingly difficult scenarios range from early civilization to modern industrialization.
 You can compete against up to three computer opponents.
 Your task is to manage and grow a family business from small trading posts with simple agricultural resources and cart paths, and expand your empire to huge emporiums, factories, railroads, and overseas shipping routes.